AndyNotfound/IDCampFourthExam/README.md

 # IDCampFourthExam
 Indosat Ooredoo Hutchison Digital Camp Project for "Frontend Web Developer" path - FourthSubmission

+NOTE: I staged this project into three different section, <a href="https://github.com/AndyNotfound/IDCampFifthExam.git">IDCampFifthExam</a>, and <a href="https://github.com/AndyNotfound/IDCampSixthExam.git">IDCampSixthExam</a> check those two in accordance.

+In this stage, I only created the foundation and layout.
+Not exaclty a ship-able product.
+I mean, the original purpose of this project was to learn PWA.

 <h3>Key Points</h3>
 In this project I've learned and implemented some key factors like:
 <br><br>